 Even bird-watching gets a unique twist in the Kimberley.
 Take a Zodiac along the Hunter River and you’ll find the mangroves thick with sea eagles, herons, goshawks… and salties.
 These reptiles are so fearsome that you are not even allowed to put your hands in the water in case you attract unwanted attention.

 Once you’ve got a taste for white water, check out the Mitchell Falls, a sequence of four cascades that tumble down from the Mitchell Plateau.
 Getting there is an adventure in itself, via a 20-minute ride in a helicopter that has no doors.
-Never mind Crocodile Dundee – your cruise has suddenly turned into a James Bond movie.
+Never mind Crocodile Dundee – your adventure cruise has suddenly turned into a James Bond movie.

 The twin King George Falls are even more impressive as the waters thunder some 260 feet down the side of a red sandstone cliff.
 Fleet-footed guests can scramble up a rocky path to the top of the falls – a steep climb but worth every aching muscle to look down through the gorge to the ocean.
 Better still, this is croc-free territory (they can’t make the climb) so you can relax and cool off in the rock pools.